DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 an algorithm.
 An additional advantage is that the same code can be used to measure execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).

+In our implementation, execution time for each extraction was measured using Arduino's built-in `micros()`[^9] function.
+This function offers a convenient and platform-independent method for recording elapsed time with microsecond precision, enabling consistent performance evaluation across different iterations.

 As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $Mbit/s$ as follows:

 $$
 Throughput_\mathrm{Mbit/s}